Subscribe to Our Blog

 However, to ensure complete disinfection, it is highly important that the required UV dose is delivered.
 The dose is determined by the light intensity and the duration of exposure to the light.

 Because each lamp will vary in intensity, it's important to accurately measure UV lamp power to ensure that the correct wavelengths are emitted and that treatment time is adjusted to the required dose.
-Ocean Insight provides a range of optical sensing solutions and applied spectral knowledge to offer spectrometer systems that detail the spectral profile of UV lamps.
+Ocean Optics provides a range of optical sensing solutions and applied spectral knowledge to offer spectrometer systems that detail the spectral profile of UV lamps.

 To measure absolute irradiance requires a calibration using a source with a known power output.
 A spectrum is measured with the sampling optic connected to the calibration light source and is then compared to the known output power of the calibration light source.